5. Decadal files

 The second column contains a year number.
 Then follows up to 10 ring width values in units of 0.01 millimeters.

-Note on sample identity length: Sample identities (e.g. NM051) stored in a decadal file (.rwl or .dec) can never be longer than 8 characters!
+Note on sample identity length: Sample identities (e.g. NM051) stored in a Tucson decadal file (.rwl or .dec) can never be longer than 8 characters!
 If a sample contains data covering the time before BC 1000 its identity can not be longer than 7 characters.
 The ITRDB specification states that the maximum length is only six characters, though many published data files have longer identities.

 HEADER: